danielcox1/TidyData_HAR/README.md

 The data contained in these files are described in CodeBook.md.

+A note to student reviewers: the README file is *not* where the code is described line by line.
+If the code requires that, a separate file should be supplied for that.
+The README file should instead describe in general how the scripts work and how they are connected.
+Again, the README file is *not* a line by line description of how the **analysis** works; it is a description of how the **scripts** are run.

 ### References
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012